 To further protect a child that has been injured, all Illinois settlements and verdicts involving minors that exceed a small amount of compensation must be approved by a judge to ensure that this number is fair.
 In most cases, a trust or an estate will be established for the child to protect their funds until the disability has been lifted or the child reaches the age of majority.

 Contact Us for A Free Review

 Nobody wants to see a child hurt.
 As parents and guardians, it can be gut-wrenching to watch your child suffer and absolutely heartbreaking when you lose a child due to the negligence of another.

 If you or a loved one has been injured in an accident due to negligence, you may be entitled to compensation for your injuries and losses.
-Contact Agruss Law Firm, LLC for a free consultation.
+Contact Mike Agruss Law for a free consultation.
 We are an Illinois statewide-based injury law firm representing individuals (and their families) who have been injured in an accident.
 We will handle your case quickly and advise you every step of the way, and we will not hesitate to go to trial for you.
 Lastly, we are not paid attorneys’ fees unless we win your case.
 Our no-fee promise is that simple.
 There is no risk when you hire us – only the opportunity to seek justice.

 Cities We Serve